sbb-design-systems/sbb-angular/src/angular-business/sidebar/sidebar.md

 #### Focus management

 The sidebar has the ability to capture focus.
-This behavior is turned on for the `push` and `over` modes and it is off for `side` mode.
-You can change its default behavior by the `autoFocus` input.
+This behavior is turned on for mobile devices and it is off for desktop devices.

 By default the first tabbable element will recieve focus upon open.
 If you want a different element to be focused, you can set the `cdkFocusInitial` attribute on it.